AUTH.md — agentauth/v1 (agentic server authentication manifest)

 implements defineAuthProvider, parseAuthProviderManifest,

-discoverEndpoints, FLOW_ENGINES (pat, service-auth), and the module-level
+discoverEndpoints, FLOW_ENGINES (pat, service-auth, device-code), and

-registry.
+the module-level registry.
 See also ./resources/aip-50/draft/ADAPTER.md.

 Backwards Compatibility

-flows continue to work unchanged (the PAT flow is the TS-literal builtin for all
+continue to work unchanged (the PAT flow is the TS-literal builtin for all

-providers that have not migrated to service-auth).
+providers that have not migrated to service-auth or device-code).

 Security Considerations